Trauma and periodontal disease can sometimes cause gum recession, resulting in a patient’s tooth root being exposed.

 The procedure begins with the administration of local anesthesia and then one of the following gum grafting can be performed.

-There are 3 main types of gum grafting:
+There are 3 main types of gum graft surgery:

-Connective tissue grafts – with this type of grafting procedure, the periodontist removes tissue from the roof of the mouth.
-This tissue is then attached to the defect area to cover the exposed root.
+Connective tissue grafts – this type of surgery involves removing the tissue from the roof of the mouth.
+That tissue is then attached to the defect area to cover the exposed root.

-Free Gingival Grafts – is often the type of graft performed for patients who have thin gums and need to add more gum volume to prevent gum shrinkage and recessions.
+Free Gingival Grafts – this type of graft is often performed on patients who have thin gums and need to add more gum volume to prevent gum shrinkage and recessions.
 Similar to the previous type of graft, tissue from the rooftop of the mouth is taken to add to the affected area.

-Pedicle grafts – Gum tissue close to the affected area is pulled back over the area.
+Pedicle grafts – this type of surgery involves pulling the tissue close to the affected area back over the area.
 In this instance, the patient needs to already have enough existing gum next to the problem area.

 I am extremely pleased with my treatments with Dr Germain who is clearly passionate about her work.
 Most of all I trust her skills and judgments.
 She has the ability to welcome you, make you feel so at ease.
 Her practice is clean and I feel taken care of.
 Like many of us, I do not like dentists and hate the pain – despite this, Dr Germain is a good listener and will do all that is required to put you at ease – without any pain!
 I cannot recommend her enough and have actually left my previous dentist to join her practice!
 5 stars!